-- If a GetResponse-PDU is received which contains an SNMPv2 errorstatus value of wrongValue, wrongEncoding, wrongType, wrongLength, inconsistentValue, noAccess, notWritable, noCreation, inconsistentName, resourceUnavailable, commitFailed, undoFailed, or authorizationError, the error-status value is modified using the mappings in section 4.3. - If an SNMPv2-Trap-PDU is received, and will be forwarded using the SNMPv1 message version, the proxy SHALL apply the translation rules described in section 3, and SHALL forward the notification as a Trap-PDU.
+- If a GetResponse-PDU is received which contains an SNMPv2 errorstatus value of wrongValue, wrongEncoding, wrongType, wrongLength, inconsistentValue, noAccess, notWritable, noCreation, inconsistentName, resourceUnavailable, commitFailed, undoFailed, or authorizationError, and the message would be forwarded using the SNMPv1 message version, the error-status value is modified using the mappings in section 4.4. - If an SNMPv2-Trap-PDU is received, and will be forwarded using the SNMPv1 message version, the proxy SHALL apply the translation rules described in section 3, and SHALL forward the notification as a Trap-PDU.
 Note that if the translation fails due to the existence of a Counter64 data-type in the received SNMPv2-Trap-PDU, the trap cannot be forwarded using SNMPv1.